valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

 **Relationships**

 - **Association** Example: people drive vehicles.
-    - Name, association classes, aggregation or composition.
+    - Roles: Name, association classes, aggregation or composition.
-    - It can express Navigability, and multiplicity.
+    - It can express Navigability, multiplicity, and constraints.
 - **Generalizartion** Example: that car is kind of vehicle.
 - **Dependencies** Example: cars and pollution laws.